Aminm246/subscription-shepard/docs/TROUBLESHOOTING.md

 # 🐛 Troubleshooting Log

-Real issues encountered while containerizing and deploying this app as well as root causes and fixes, kept as documentation of the actual debugging process.
+Real issues encountered while containerizing and deploying this app with root causes and fixes, kept as documentation of the actual debugging process.

 ---